Ruxi00/savetheworld1__/README.md

 # savetheworld1__
-for asrjc students to check their ranking in class https://savetheworld2.ruxi00.repl.co/ https://replit.com/@Ruxi00/savetheworld2#main.py
+this website is for asrjc students to check their ranking in class https://savetheworld2.ruxi00.repl.co/ https://replit.com/@Ruxi00/savetheworld2#main.py